 The AP and IB are both timed exams, which means just knowing the answers to the questions is not enough.
 You must also be able to write down all the answers within the time limits.
 If you know the answers to all questions but do not finish writing them down within the given time frame, you will end up losing points.

-Going into the exam without having done this exercise is a mistake, especially if you tend to do most of your writing on the computer.
+Going into the exam without having done this exercise is a mistake.
+It’s especially a mistake if you tend to do most of your writing on the computer.
 You could find yourself struggling to maintain the speed necessary to complete the exam.

 Understanding how points are allotted helps you decide how to handle those questions that you do not know the answers to.